“Communism and Cartoons: Understanding Themes of Gender and Nationalism in Soviet Animations”

 A selection of Soviet animation:

 Almalrik, Leonid.
 Black and White.
 Soyuzmultfilm Services, 1932.

 Kossovsky, M. War Chronicles.
 Soyuzmultfilm, 1939. https://youtu.be/5lCfRGJWo8U.

 Uspensky, Eduard.
 “Gena the Crocodile.”
 Cheburashka, January 1, 1969.

 ———.
 “Cheburashka Goes to School.”
 Cheburashka, October 8, 1983.

 In addition to her research on Soviet animation, Shelby briefly mentions her current research project, which is to locate the unmarked graves of two sex workers from Hays City’s Wild West days.
 For more on Hays City prostitution and mentions of these two particular women, see:

 “The Frontier Demimonde: Prostitution in Early Hays City, 1867-1883”

-Are you interested in becoming a history major?
-We have online and on campus B.A. programs and we also have an online and on campus M.A. program in history or public history.
+Are you interested in a history degree?
+We have online and on campus B.A. programs and we also have online and on campus M.A. programs in history or public history.
 Learn more at https://www.fhsu.edu/history/academic-programs/